aspiring-developer/Budget-Tracker/README.md

 **Installing on Computers:**
 - In computer’s Chrome browser, navigate to the PWA app’s URL
-- Click the 'Add' icon on the right side of the address-bar then click “Open”
+- Click the 'Add' icon on the right side of the address-bar then click “Install”
+- If "Install" option is not available, click "Open"
 - After opening the app, go to computer's status bar, right click on the app's icon and click "Pin to taskbar" to have it pinned there.

 ### License: